 I always found the name of bánh xèo interesting because the “xèo” refers to the sizzling sound it makes when you cook the batter.
 Its name loosely means “sizzling cake.”
-The sound is much more obvious when the batter hits a hot pan, but here’s some footage of one hissing from the heat:
+The sound is much more obvious when the batter hits a hot pan, but here’s some footage of one hissing from the heat (turn the sound up!):

-I’ve heard many folks refer to bánh xèo as “that Viet egg thing” and it always took me a while to figure out what they were talking about, until they mention the filling has pork, shrimp, mung bean, bean sprouts and some green onion.
+I’ve heard many folks refer to bánh xèo as that “Vietnamese egg dish” and it always took me a while to figure out what they were talking about, until they mention the filling has pork, shrimp, mung bean, bean sprouts and some green onion.

 These crêpes are yellow and kinda look like omelettes–but!
 There are actually no eggs in here.
 It’s just turmeric powder that colors em yellow!